marktomm/bash-course-1/week1/day1/code.md

 - Terminal access
 - Basic understanding of terminal and shell as provided in the theory session

+### If doing this as homework

+Type in all the code below into the terminal.
+If some command returns an error or seems out of order note it.
+Copy paste your command along with the error or strange output to a file and save for further inspection.

 ### Task 1: Navigating the Filesystem
 #### Description:
 Begin by teaching the `cd` and `pwd` commands.
 Have the student navigate to